Scholarship at a glance

 One new award is made each year.
 Current award holders must contact email@example.com by August 1st to apply for renewal.

-Students with first-class academic standing (>3.7/4.3) in their last two years of academic study may apply.
-You may already be currently enrolled in your graduate program or have yet to begin your program.
-Preference is given to students who have not yet started their degree, or who are in the first year of their program at the time of application.
+- Students with first-class academic standing (>3.7/4.3) in their last two years of academic study may apply.
+Preference is given to students who have not yet started their degree or are in the first year of their PhD program at the time of application.

-Students who are enrolled in or have applied to master’s or doctoral programs are eligible to apply.
+- Students who are enrolled in or have applied to doctoral programs are eligible to apply.

 - Applications for the Bader scholarship are received through the Harmonized Scholarship Process.